Dr. Lubna A. Sherif is an Assistant Professor of Linguistics

-- Teaching Introduction to Language (E120), Translation and Discourse (TR301), Political and Diplomatic
+- Teaching Introduction to Language (E120), Exploting English Grammar (E304A), Consecutive and Simultaneous Interpreting (TR306), Political and Diplomatic

 Freelance translator, interpreter, and editor